fbpx

-Edwin A. Baker and the CNIB
+Edwin A. Baker and the CNIB's Torontonian Origin Story

-The man who co-founded the Canadian National Institute of the Blind (CNIB) and helped thousands of Canadians realize their dreams.
+Meet the man who co-founded the Canadian National Institute of the Blind (CNIB) and helped thousands of Canadians realize their dreams.

 The story of CNIB is one of humble beginnings, of a wounded soldier and his friends who turned tragedy into hope and of a library that not only preserved literacy but advanced it through the development of writing systems and technology-assisted reading.

-The Library (Source: CNIB photo archives)
+Image: The Library (Source: CNIB photo archives)

 Born in Collins Bay, Ontario, Edwin Albert Baker grew up with full vision and went on to study engineering at Queen’s University.
-As an industrious graduate, Baker enlisted as an army engineer to assist Canadian forces on the Western Front just as the calamitous First World War began picking up steam.
+As an industrious graduate, Baker enlisted as an army engineer to assist Canadian forces on the Western Front just as the calamitous First World War began to pick up steam.
 In the French town of Ypres, flanked by sporadic gunfire in packed, muddy trenches in one of the most violent theatres of the war, a German shell exploded in his midst, and a sniper’s bullet subsequently blinded him.
-“A German star-shell lit up the desolate landscape,” he said.
-“I remember wondering if there was any possible chance of the enemy being able to see us.
-I think the last thing I saw was that bright, floating star shell for, as I watched, a bullet smashed through the bridge of my nose and left me to the mercy of the darkness and my friends.”

-After getting wounded, Baker began his recovery at St. Dunstan’s Hostel in England.
+After his injury, Baker began his recovery at St. Dunstan’s Hostel in England.
 For someone as motivated as him, the prospects were dire; at the time, people who were blind or partially-sighted were considered unfit for work and were rarely considered in any professional capacity.
 Fortunately, Baker’s caretakers understood that conventional methods of rehabilitation wouldn’t suffice given the amount of wounded coming from the Western Front.
-Soon enough, Baker took to typing and regular office duties, and eventually, he mustered the courage to try rowing and even fencing.
-The experience proved transformative for Baker, and in 1916, the 24-year old returned to Toronto, poised to improve opportunities for visually-impaired persons around the world.

 Image of three blind or partially-blind men sitting at a table learning how to weave baskets with an instructor there watching them